Naime-m/BugTracker/README.md

 # BugTracker

-A webapp API to track your bugs and issues.
+A webapp to track your bugs and issues.
 Made using ASP.NET Razor Pages.

 ## Description